Skagway Alaska Travel

-Skagway, Alaska is a remote wilderness wonderland, and frequent port on Alaskan cruise itineraries.
-Nicknamed “gateway to the Klondike,” Skagway has an illustrious history of people embarking on a risky but exciting adventure with the ambition of getting rich during the Gold Rush.
-Today it’s a sleepy town that resembles an Old West movie set combined with tourist commercialism in response to the large number of cruise ships that dock here throughout the summer.
+Skagway, Alaska is a remote wilderness wonderland!
+It’s also a frequent port on Alaskan cruise itineraries.
+Nicknamed “gateway to the Klondike,” Skagway has an illustrious history of people.
+Skagway’s hard-bitten ancestors embarked on a risky but exciting adventure.
+They had the sensible ambition of getting rich during the Gold Rush!
+Today Skagway is a sleepy town that resembles an Old West movie set combined with tourist commercialism.
+The large number of cruise ships that dock here throughout the summer may have had a hand in that.
+But the crush of visitors has not diminished Skagway’s charms.
 I visited while on the Alaska itinerary for the Norwegian Bliss.
-Luckily, the commercialism does not significantly detract from the historical interest of the architecture in town.
+The architecture around town has maintained its authenticity despite the wave of commercialism that has flowed into the town.

 Another attraction included on my tour ticket was a gold panning lesson.
 During this experience, a very animated woman in period costume explained and demonstrated the process of panning for gold.
 Following the demonstration, I was handed a pan and given a trough out of which to pan for my own gold.
 Staff make the rounds to help anyone in need of assistance, but I was still confused… when turning in my gold for an appraisal, it was appraised at about $5.
 (You do get to keep the gold as a souvenir.)
-Others did better than I did!
+Like so many others in the history of the Gold Rush, I failed to make it rich!
 The experience was very touristy, but I learned a thing or two about the Gold Rush culture and process of panning nonetheless.

 You may view my full video tour (including all of the above listed attractions!) here: